itzk7/compilerdesign-LAB/readme.md

 3 .
 FORLOOP TO WHILE (forloop folder)
 4 .
 SYNTAXTREE (syntax folder)
 5 .
 THREEADDR , BASICBLOCK , CFG (basicblock folder)
 6 .
-CODE-GENERATION (sytax folder)
+CODE-GENERATION (syntax folder)

 COMPILING PROCESS :
 use 'make' command to compile the files

-use ./a.out to execute the output
+use ./a.out to execute the files